-- Disobedience

-- Interrupting class continuously

-- Throwing objects

-- Horseplay

-- Running in hallways

-- Hitting, punching, kicking, or other inappropriate uses of hands and/or feet

-- Offensive language (i.e. name-calling, teasing etc.)

-- Spitting

-- Any distraction that causes a teacher not to be able to teach or a student not to be able to learn

-- Acting out aggressively when corrected or when playing with other children
+- Disobedience - Interrupting class continuously - Throwing objects - Horseplay - Running in hallways - Hitting, punching, kicking, or other inappropriate uses of hands and/or feet - Offensive language (i.e. name-calling, teasing etc.) - Spitting (forceful or intentionally getting in another students personal space and blowing raspberries in their face) - Any distraction that causes a teacher not to be able to teach or a student not to be able to learn - Acting out aggressively when corrected or when playing with other children